Archive for the 'auditions' Category

 The Most Embarrassing Day Ever

-I submitted myself for a commercial for Liberty Mutual – they asked for an authentically blind actor.
+I just had the most embarrassing day.
+You’re not gonna believe it.
+I submitted myself for a spot for Liberty Mutual – they asked for an authentically blind actor.

 It said; “Any ethnicity.
 Male or female.
 Age 20 – 60.
 Must be authentically blind.”
-It was for a Commercial – it said, “National Network TV, Standard Usage.”
+It was for a commercial – it said, “National Network TV, Standard Usage.”

 Anyway it went perfectly well.
 I got off the elevator – I had borrowed a cane from my 90-year old neighbor.
 He’s fabulous, you have to meet him, his whole house is antiques.

-So I’m tapping my stylish cane with the sterling silver handle, acting totally blind, and the monitor was like so nice to me.
-And you know that never happens.
+So, I’m tapping my stylish cane with the sterling silver handle, acting totally blind, and the monitor was like so nice to me.
+AND YOU KNOW THAT NEVER HAPPENS.
 They show me where the bench is and all, and I’m the only one who can see that I’m the best looking blind person there, I swear.

 Ok.
 Ok.
 I didn’t actually do this.
 But I saw the ad and I THOUGHT ABOUT IT.